mani-sh-reddy/CNE-SFIA-2/README.md

 The Jenkinsfile is run and the works through the stages.

-In this project there were 9 total stages of the CI/CD pipeline.
+In this project, there were 9 total stages of the CI/CD pipeline.

 - Removes Old Repo and Clones New.
 - Swap backend Dockerfile with Secret Vars Dockerfile.